akucinskii/pastebin-angular/README.md

-# Simple pastebin project
+# Pastebin clone, made to get better with angular, fastify

-Techstack: angular, Ngrx, nodejs, prisma, fastify, postgresql,
+Techstack: angular, Ngrx, nodejs, prisma, fastify, postgresql
 ## How to run

     ./pastebin-postgres